Best Hiking Trails near Mont Orford

 This trail starts relatively easy, with almost no elevation gain for the first 2.5 km along a wide multipurpose path, initially through large conifers and later on through a serene delicious tree section.

 Eventually, the trail turns into the forest (notice the signs indicating the L’Escalier du Nord) where a constant ascent awaits you over the next three kilometres.
-The trail is a little more technical than some of the other trails presented due to the uneven and rocky terrain, where many large rocks and tree roots make up the path.
+The trail is fairly more technical than some of the other trails presented due to the uneven and rocky terrain, where many large rocks and tree roots make up the path.

 At the 3.5 km mark, a very short detour takes you to the Escalier du Nord viewpoint (a signpost will indicate the detour to the viewpoint), where the scenery is just spectacular.